imvjhere/RBT/README.md

 * Displays the country list in tableView
 * Search bar acts as filter stored countries based on search query
 * Alphabet index allows user to jump to needed country.
+* Added Grouping based on Alphabets
+* Added cache for JSON data

 Since the 'flag' key in JSON is SVG file, couldn't use caching to download flag image and cache.